jnuho/mkdocs/docs/kubernetes/Raspberry-pi-cluster-from-scratch.md

 metadata:
   name: catornot-ingress
   annotations:
-    cert-manager.io/issuer: "letsencrypt-prod"
+    # cert-manager.io/issuer: "letsencrypt-prod"
+    cert-manager.io/cluster-issuer: "letsencrypt-prod"
   # ...

 # Argo CD: OutOfSync -> deploy to cluster!

-# You will also need to delete the existing secret, which cert-manager is watching and will cause it to reprocess the request with the updated issuer.
+# You will also need to DELETE the existing secret, which cert-manager is watching and will cause it to reprocess the request with the updated issuer.
 kubectl delete secret quickstart-example-tls

 # Cert-manager will read these annotations and use them to create a certificate, which you can request and see:
 kubectl get certificate

+# ---> This will start the process to get a new certificate, and using describe you can see the status.
+Once the production certificate has been updated, you should see the example KUARD running at your domain with a signed TLS certificate.
 # cert-manager reflects the state of the process for every request in the certificate object
 kubectl describe certificate quickstart-example-tls